If a tree isn’t damaged or diseased, but just grown too large for the situation, the reluctance to fell and remove it is understandable.

 This was the dilemma that Mr. McElhinney, a Wimbledon resident, found himself in.

 The house backs onto a railway line.
-Originally, Leylandi must have appeared to be an obvious choice to provide shielding from passing trains.
-But, Leylandi grow quickly and if not regularly maintained they spread upwards and outwards, cutting out light and encroaching on neighbours.
-They also cause shade and competion for the light, preventing grass from growing.
+Originally, Cupressus x Leylandii must have appeared to be an obvious choice to provide shielding from passing trains.
+But, Leylandi grow quickly and if not regularly maintained they spread upwards and outwards, cutting out light and encroaching over the garden and boundaries.
+They also cause shade and competition for the light, preventing grass from growing.

 When we met Mr, McElhinney 4 years ago we discussed ways to manage the trees and he took the decision to prune and neaten the trees.